wildlife oasis between Pisa & the coast

 Finish up with a trip to the sandy beaches of Tuscany

-As an alternative to the Park, remember that you are truly a short drive away from some beautiful Versilia beaches so once the nature and history lesson are finished with the kids you are sure to put a smile on their faces with a trip over to Lido di Camoire or Viareggio, only about 20 km from the lake.
+As an alternative to the Park, remember that you are truly a short drive away from some beautiful Versilia beaches so once the nature and history lesson are finished, you are sure to put a smile on everyone's face with a trip over to Lido di Camoire or Viareggio, only about 20 km from the lake.
 These beaches provide lots of opportunities for restaurants, sun chairs, changing rooms, easy parking (bring your coins because it is all paid parking) and warm sandy beaches.